khushi1315/khushi1315/README.md

 ## Hi there 👋 I'm Khushi
-- 🌱 I’m currently learning Webd, DSA
+- 🌱 I’m currently learning Webd, DSA and ML
 - 🔭 I worked on OpenSource Project GSSoC ext'24.
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/khushi-%E2%9C%A8-b96625286